-Join Cate and the interwebs by adding your six words.
+Join Cate by adding your six words.
 Head on over to Show My Face!

 All the cold and all the walking definitely got us hungry.
 We had worked up an appetite for sure.
 We were on the hunt to see what Iceland had to offer in the way of local food.